Written by: Robert McClenaghan-Harrop | BNY Mellon–Manchester

 In my opinion, unequivocally yes.
 Resistance to acceptance is still evident.
 Much of the mountain is still left to climb and continuing the demand for safety, acceptance, and equality is an absolute must.

 That being said, I think the future is bright for LGBTQA people.
-Here in financial services, I have been impressed by the attitudes of many organisations in their desire to drive for diversity in business and society; creating an inclusive culture and environment where anyone can succeed.
+Here in financial services, I have been impressed by the attitudes of many organizations in their desire to drive for diversity in business and society; creating an inclusive culture and environment where anyone can succeed.

 Perceptions of banks as ‘old-school’, slow to evolve their approach to diversity and inclusion, are no longer representative of this industry.
 Financial services is one of the most progressive sectors when it comes to diversity and inclusion.
-A quick glance at OUTstanding’s top 100 LGBT Senior Executives’ list, as published in the Financial Times, and you can see just how many financial institutions have been recognised for their pioneering efforts in leading organisations to create inclusive workplaces.
+A quick glance at OUTstanding’s top 100 LGBT Senior Executives’ list, as published in the Financial Times, and you can see just how many financial institutions have been recognized for their pioneering efforts in leading organizations to create inclusive workplaces.

 As for the Pride festival, it is a way of collectively celebrating society’s progress to date while acknowledging how much further we must go.
 Pride events also create a safe space to meet new people within the community and have fun.
 Because Pride acts to support and further drive LGBTQA community rights, each year BNY Mellon supports it through a range of fundraising and volunteering.

-This sees BNY Mellon employees work closely with a range of LGBTQA organisations.
+This sees BNY Mellon employees work closely with a range of LGBTQA organizations.
 For example, here in Manchester we regularly partner Diversity Role Models – a charity which seeks to prevent homophobic and transphobic bullying in schools; Albert Kennedy Trust – a charity working with young LGBT+ people facing homelessness or violence because of their sexuality; and George House Trust – a support charity for those living with HIV/AIDS in the North West.

-BNY Mellon commits to being an ally of the LGBTQA community in all of our countries of operation; not only by donating money and incentivising volunteering, but by being a publically inclusive workplace.
+BNY Mellon commits to being an ally of the LGBTQA community in all of our countries of operation; not only by donating money and incentivizing volunteering, but by being a publically inclusive workplace.
 For me, I see this is a major strength of BNY Mellon.
 Our employees are rewarded because of merit: irrespective of gender, race, or sexual orientation.